Habibur Rahman (civil servant)

 Habibur Rahman, also known as Md.
 Habibur Rahman, is a Bangladeshi civil servant and Secretary of the Power Division of the Ministry of Power, Energy and Mineral Resources.
 He is the chairperson of Bangladesh-China Renewable Energy Company (Pvt.)
 Limited.

 Early life

 Rahman was born in Bangakha, Lakshmipur Sadar Upazila, Lakshmipur District.
-Rahman has a applied physics bachelors and masters from the University of Dhaka.
-He completed a second masters from University of Birmingham in Economics development policy.
+Rahman has a applied physics bachelor's and master's from the University of Dhaka.
+He completed a second master's from University of Birmingham in Economics development policy.

 Career

 Rahman joined the Bangladesh Civil Service in 1991 as an administration cadre.
 He was appointed an assistant commissioner in the Office of the Rajshahi Divisional Commissioner.
 He served in the Office of the Natore District Deputy Commissioner till February 1993.
 Rahman was posted in the Office of the Refugee Relief and Repatriation Commissioner for one year.